MiMedx

-MiMedx Group is a biomedical company based in Marietta, Georgia, founded in 2008.
-It is traded on the NASDAQ as MDXG.
-The CEO is Tim Wright.
-Using tissues from birth such as the placenta, amniotic sac, and umbilical cord, MiMedx creates skin for skin grafts.
+MiMedx is an American biomedical company based in Marietta, Georgia, founded in 2008.
+Using tissues from birth such as the placenta, amniotic sac, and umbilical cord, MiMedx creates skin for skin grafts for medical use.

-With the arrival of Wright in May 2019, the company accelerated the process of working with auditors and regulators to resolve legal and financial issues created by the previous management (see ‘History’).
+During 2016-2019, the company went through a period of financial difficulty after allegations of mismanagement which resulted in Petit being terminated in 2018.
+With the arrival of Wright as CEO in May 2019, the company worked with auditors and regulators to resolve legal and financial issues created by the previous management (see ‘History’).
 Wright also began a cultural and financial turnaround, assembling a new senior management team by August 2019 to instill “transparency, truthfulness, and timeliness” in communications and business dealings.
-As of December 2020, the company had approximately 735 employees.

 By August 2020, MiMedx had raised $150 million in concurrent private equity and debt financings; completed a required financial restatement; and filed its 2019 annual report and 2020 first-quarter report.
 MiMedx's application to relist its common stock on the NASDAQ was approved on October 30, 2020.
 The company had been delisted from the NASDAQ in November 2018 and had traded on OTC Pink until relisting.

 As of November 2020, MiMedx had supplied more than two million allografts for skin grafts to address persistent wounds such as diabetic foot ulcers that often result in amputation, burns, and other urgent health issues.

 History

+Foundation and early years

 In 2008, Parker H. Petit, who formed Life Systems in the 1970s, founded MiMedx and became CEO in 2009.
 Life Systems went public as Healthdyne Inc. in 1981.
 Healthdyne split into multiple companies, one of which became Matria Healthcare and Petit was named CEO in 2000.
 He retired from Matria in 2008 when it was acquired by Alere.

 MiMedx joined the NASDAQ exchange in April 2012 as MDXG.
 The company's 2012 revenue was around $27 million and MiMedx was named one of Fortune's fastest-growing companies in 2017.
 MXDG was delisted in November 2018 after fraud and other impropriety and began trading on OTC Pink.
 Motley Fool said "delisting might be the least of the company's problems."
 After several fraud scandals, Petit was terminated from MiMedx in June 2018.